richmahn/en_tn/2ti/04/intro.md

 #### Structure and formatting ####

-##### "I solemnly command you" #####
+##### "I give this solemn command" #####
 Paul begins to give personal instructions to Timothy.

 #### Special concepts in this chapter ####

 ##### Crown #####
-In Scripture, there are several different types of crowns used as images for different things.
-It appears the crown in this chapter is achieved or awarded at the end of a person's life.
+Scripture uses different kinds of crowns as images for different things.
+It appears Christ will award the crown in this chapter to believers as a reward for living rightly.

 ## Links: ##